stefanscript/freeCodeCamp/guide/english/javascript/this-reference/index.md

 The thing you must notice that is the `Point2D` function called with `new` keyword, and `this` reference is bound to `p1` object.
 So when a function is called with `new` keyword, it will create a new object and `this` reference will be bound to this object.

-Note: As you call a function with `new` keyword, we also call it as *constructor function*.
+Note: As you call a function with `new` keyword, we also call it a *constructor function*.

 ### Rule 5